cookiecutter-openedx/cookiecutter-openedx-devops/README.rst

     cd openedx_devops/
     ls

-Create a git repo and push it there:
+Create a Github repo and push it there:

 .. code-block:: shell